Policies and guidelines

 State Growth has entered into contracts with bus operators to provide school bus services across Tasmania.
 These contracts contain the approved routes and timetables that bus operators must follow.

 As part of the approved route and timetable, bus operators must stop and pick up any passengers at the formal bus stops set out in their contract.
-Any changes to these formal bus stops must be made through a request to change a school bus route or timetable, and will be assessed against the Service Eligibility Guidelines [link to section immediately above].
+Any changes to these formal bus stops must be made through a request to change a school bus route or timetable, and will be assessed against the Service Eligibility Guidelines.

 Bus operators may also choose to stop at informal pickup and drop-off points which are not in their contract.
 These are at a bus operator’s discretion, but it must be safe for the bus driver to stop.